zama-ai/concrete-ml/docs/guides/using_gpu.md

 |             |                 |               |            |           |

 {% hint style="warning" %}
-When compiling a model for GPU, the model will be assigned gpu-specific crypto-system parameters.
-GPU-compatible parameters are more constrained than CPU ones.
-As a result, the Concrete compiler might have more difficulty finding GPU-compatible crypto-parmaters for some models, resulting in the  `NoParametersFound` error.
+When compiling a model for GPU, it will be assigned GPU-specific crypto-system parameters.
+These parameters are more constrained compared to CPU-specific ones.
+As a result, the Concrete compiler may have difficulty finding suitable GPU-compatible crypto-parmaters for some models, leading to a `NoParametersFound` error.
 {% endhint %}

 ## Performance